CRITICAL INTRODUCTION

 These objects become repositories of memory, delicate with meaning, preserved as much for their emotional freight as for their function.

-A similar sentiment is expressed in “Tempting Providence”, a tender portrait of a grandmother’s protective love.
-Her wishes for her grandchild’s well-being are quietly universal, immediately recognisable to anyone who has known the nurturing presence of a matriarch.
-Inhabiting a grandmother’s voice, the poem describes:
+A similar sentiment is expressed in “Tempting Providence”, a tender portrait of a grandmother’s protective love which is steeped in superstition.
+Her wishes for her grandchild’s well-being are universal and immediately recognisable to anyone who has known the nurturing presence of a matriarch.

 who knows if someone’s listening (spite is all around us)